guilleeh/guilleeh/README.md

 # 🚀 About Me
-Hi, My name is Guillermo and I am a Software Engineer with 3+ years of experience in web development, front-end, back-end and Devops.
+Hi, My name is Guillermo and I am a Software Engineer with 4+ years of experience in web development, front-end, back-end and Devops.
-My areas of focus are Typescript/Javascript, Python and PHP.
-I specialize in building all types of web applications using frameworks such as Next.js, Django, Laravel and more.
+My areas of focus are Typescript and Python.
+I specialize in building all types of web applications using frameworks such as Next.js, Django, and more.

 # 💻 My Expertise